-Students are expected to participate in the Association of Psychology Postdoctoral and
+Students are required to participate in the Association of Psychology Postdoctoral and

-Internship Center's (APPIC) match program and to apply to a minimum of 15 APPIC/APA-accredited internship sites.
+Internship Center's (APPIC) match program and to apply to a minimum of 15 APAaccredited internship sites, three of which must be outside of the tristate area.
+That said, students are strongly encouraged to apply to more than three sites outside of the tristate area to increase their chances of matching to an APA accredited site.
+The approved list of internship sites must be signed by the student, advisor, and the DCT prior to submission to National Matching Services.
 Students must be fully prepared for all aspects of obtaining an internship (e.g., scheduling interviews appropriately, relocating for the internship year, paying for applications and interview travel).
-The Summary of Internship Application Process and Associated Costs (See WPU Practicum Handbook) details important information about application and travel fees associated with the internship application process as well as program guidelines for preparing the doctoral internship application, essays, list of internship sites, and related materials.
+The Summary of Internship Application Process and Associated Costs (See WPU Practicum Handbook) details important information about application and travel fees associated with the internship application, essays, list of internship sites, and related materials.